Zequez/logseq-vault/pages/Playfight Website Possibilities.md

 		- #### Benefits
 			- For the page building you can use whatever you want; Mystrikingly, Webflow, Wix...
 		- #### Drawbacks
-			- Lots of moving parts; needs a lot of custom coding and even a backend -
+			- Lots of moving parts; needs a lot of custom coding and even a backend, users memberships, everything.
 			-
+		-
 - # Conclusion of exploration
 	- I believe the most effective path is to use Wix Velo to build the platform.
 It's very powerful and flexible.
 Has little maintenance cost.
-Has database managing right into the app.
-It's looks really good to build on.
+Has database managing right into the platform.
+It's looks really good to build on, and it would be quickest and easiest to maintain.
 	-
 -
 	-